 3. Creating a wildlife corner

 Welcome insects and other animals into your garden by creating an area just for them.
-You could leave an area of the garden uncut, or create a log or rock pile habitat to welcome the little critters.
+You could leave an area of the garden uncut or unpruned, or create a log or rock pile habitat to welcome the little critters.

 Or why not try creating a bee hotel using hollow stems or bamboo shoots tied together?